-" The group's investment program is primarily in businesses that are higher risk or new to the group Some of the potentially mitigating factors that could decrease the degree and/or impact of structural subordination include the following:
+" The group's investment program is primarily in businesses that are higher risk or new to the group

+Some of the potentially mitigating factors that could decrease the degree and/or impact of structural subordination include the following:

-The HoldCo and OpCo may also have intercompany agreements, including tax sharing agreements, that can be another source of cash to the HoldCo.
+12 The HoldCo and OpCo may also have intercompany agreements, including tax sharing agreements, that can be another source of cash to the HoldCo.

-Actual priority in a default scenario will be determined by many factors, including the corporate and bankruptcy laws of the jurisdiction, the asset value of each OpCo, specific financing terms, inter-relationships among members of the family, etc.
+13 Actual priority in a default scenario will be determined by many factors, including the corporate and bankruptcy laws of the jurisdiction, the asset value of each OpCo, specific financing terms, inter-relationships among members of the family, etc.

-14 While higher leverage at the HoldCo does not increase structural subordination per se, it exacerbates the impact of any structural subordination that exists
+14 While higher leverage at the HoldCo does not increase structural subordination per se, it exacerbates the impact of any structural subor page 24 of 377